-Guarantee The extent of the guarantee is stipulated in the respective sales contracts gulations.
+Guarantee The extent of the guarantee is stipulated in the respective sales contract

-Warranty The purchaser's warranty rights are governed by the applicable legal re-
+WarrantyThe purchaser's warranty rights are governed by the applicable legal regulations.

 Any use of the device which is not in accordance with its intended use will void any liability and warranty.